hpctalk/DVD-Decentralized-Vector-Database/README.md

 **Install required Python packages:**

-pip install numpy requests mpi4py
+pip install numpy requests mpi4py weaviate

 ### DVD Setup
 Ensure your vector database (DVD) service is running and accessible.
 You can run this service directly on your machine, on a HPC cluster or use a cloud-based service.